FlyingMoe91/rock-paper-scissor/README.md

+A simple game of rock, paper, scissors against the computer.
+From the Odin Project, built with JavaScript.

-Play Rock Paper Scissors against the computer!
+Play the ultimate old school game ROCK; PAPER, SCISSORS against the computer!!!
-Still in the making!!!
-Only from the Console for now.